apache/druid/docs/querying/sql-query-context.md

  This document describes the SQL language.
 :::

-In Apache Druid, you can control how your queries run by using query context parameters.
-These are key-value pairs that let you adjust things like timeouts, caching, and how queries are prioritized.
+In Apache Druid, you can control how your [Druid SQL queries](./sql.md) queries run by using query context parameters.
+The parameters let you adjust aspects of query processing such as using approximations, selecting particular filters, controlling how lookups are executed.

-If you're writing [Druid SQL queries](./sql.md), these parameters help you customize query behavior to better fit your needs.
-To explore available context parameters, refer to [Query context reference](query-context-reference.md).
-For more information on different approaches to set query context, see [Set query context](../querying/set-query-context.md).
+For additional context parameters supported for all query types, refer to [Query context reference](query-context-reference.md).
+To learn how to set the query context, see [Set query context](../querying/set-query-context.md).

 You can also override the default values for these parameters by setting a runtime property like this:
 `druid.query.default.context.{query_context_key}`.
 For more information, see [Overriding default query context values](../configuration/index.md#overriding-default-query-context-values).

-The table below lists some of the query context parameters you can use when working with Druid SQL.
+The table below lists the query context parameters you can use with Druid SQL.

 |Parameter|Description|Default value|
 |---------|-----------|-------------|